-White, light spotted, black blue, gray, and all sorts of colored pigs may occasionally be seen in Berkshire county; but the people there would scout the idea of their being called by their name; they would consider it an imposition, and I horns make the heat heef in England might almost add, an insult.
-And, to and he is a capital hardy animal, and pro my numerous questions, what do you call them?
-They would give me some specific name, or say, "we don't know, "this is from the purpose."
-I was about gical Gardens and on the estates of the they're not our sort."
-I do hope now to ask a plain question.
-Why is it, so noblemen and gentlemen in different for henceforth and for ever to hear no few of our farmers make good crops of parts of the country.
-I also examined all more about white and other Berkshires wheat?
-Well, I think I hear a dozen the original breeds of England still left than as here described for perhaps the hundredth time as the true and gennine breed, as improved by the Siamese cross.
-I have full notes of all these things; the discussion of which alone would occupy a long articlo, which I must defer to some more convenient period.
-Failing to find Berkshires as large as I anticipated when leaving home, I immedidiately set to work with my agents for some other breed; and after a volume of inquiries, and traversing half the kingdom, I found the Kenilworths, the very largest breed of swine at present existing in Great Britaln.
-The owner of the sire of one of the pair of pigs I purchased, asserted that he would weigh, full fatted, 1,700 lbs.; but I think his maximum would not overgo 1,300lbs.
-He stood my sheet already full and must forbear; four feet high, was proportionably long, and to conclude, I hailed England with
+White, light spotted, black blue, gray, and all sorts of colored pigs may occasionally be seen in Berkshire county; but to England, I avail myself of a few the people there would scout the idea of their being called by their name; they would consider it an imposition, and I might almost add, an insult.
+And, to my numerous questions, what do you call bably pays the grazier a better profit sporting with many flowers belonging to a, and from the forests of Germany, them?
+They would give me some spe-"this is from the purpose."
+I was about a Gardens and on the estates of the they're not our sort."
+I do hope now more about white and other Berkshires than as here described for perhaps the old fellows answer-why they dont to f any consideration, and the various hundredth time as the true and gennine I have full notes of all these things; the abroad.
+I also saw specimens of the discussion of which alone would occupy a long articlo, which I must defer to some more convenient period.
+Failing to find Berkshires as large as I anticipated when leaving home, I immedidiately set to work with my agents for some other breed; and after a volume of inquiries, and traversing half the kingdom, I found the Kenilworths, the very largest breed of swine at present existing before you sow it, to take out the of nas in the world.
+There are some in Great Britain.
+The owner of the sire cockle and other weeds, which ife he cirds of swine that beat them as to size; of one of the pair of pigs I purchased, crop.
+Soak it 10 or 15 hours in ing and others, perhaps, in little minor points. asserted that he would weigh, full fatted, solution of blue-stone.
+Abot 1 lb.
+But what I wish to be understood as as 1,700 lbs.; but I think his maximum that I would gladly touch upon, but I find dissolved in what water will som ash. erting is, that the Berkshire unites more would not overgo 1,300lbs.
+He stood my sheet already full and must forbear;

-Indeed in general shape and conforma.
-American finds so much in his associa. tion he nearly approaches the Berkshire.
+Indeed in general shape and conformation he nearly approaches the Berkshire.
 His color was pure white.
-The size of the other pigs was not quite so large, and a trifle coarser, while the sows were still less: but this I was informed was always the case with the breed.
+The size of the other pigs was not quite so large, and a trifle coarser, while the sows were still less; but this I was informed was always the case with the breed.
 I do hope that my friends now will be satisfied; for they have at last in these, a large hog, and, above all, a white one.
-But if these are not large enough.
-I shall quite despair, and recommend the importation of a rhinoceros that I saw flourishing alongside of an elephant hardly superior to him in size, at the Zoological Gardens of Regent's Park in London.
-He was upwards of four feet across the buttock, and might weigh some three or four tons.
+But if these are not large enough, I shall quite despair, and recommend the importation of a rhinoceros that I saw flourishing alongside of an elephant hardly superior to him in size, at the Zoological Gardens of Reof four feet across the buttock, and might weigh some three or four tons.
 I shall not have any of the Kennilworth breed of pigs for sale short of a year, I propose crossing the males upon the large white Yorkshire, and also with a few of my Berkshires.
-I think the produce of either will be of great size and excellent quality: and as the number of sows to be stinted in December to farrow to a Kennilworth boar in the spring will be in accordance with the orders of my friends for this cross, they will please to let me know their wishes on this head as quick as possible; for they may be as sured, that even with this produce, they found the largest hogs in the county so may safely compete for gain of flesh, in marked, after the old original.
-Wind. a given space of time, with Woburns, or sor Castle has a buff spot on one fore leg, any other breed that gentlemen may happen to have on hand for the purpose of a
+I think the produce of either will be of great size and excellent quality; and as the number of sows to be stinted in December to farrow to a Kennilworth hoar in the spring will be in accordance with the orders of my friends for this cross, they will please to as quick as possible; for they may be as pen to have on hand for the purpose of a